Professor Alwyn Louw

 Professor Kerry London

-Professor Kerry London joined the Torrens University Australia as the Pro Vice Chancellor (Research) in September 2020.
+Professor Kerry London joined the Torrens University Australia as the Deputy Vice-Chancellor (Research) in September 2020.
 She brings an extensive tertiary experience having held a number of senior leadership roles across Australian Universities.

 Professor London is a prolific researcher and an international leader in her research field of the built environment, and particularly design collaboration, project management, technology adoption, ethics, supply chain economics and internationalisation.